message/iata/MN.md

 - passengers younger than the minimum age required for a COVID-19 test in the departure country;
 - deadheading crew;
 - passengers with a positive COVID-19 test and a recovery certificate issued at most 4 months before arrival.
-3. Until 14 October 2021, passengers are subject to quarantine at designated facilities for 7 days, followed by self-isolation for 7 days.
-Details can be found at <a href="https://tabinfo.mn/en/tab/">https://tabinfo.mn/en/tab/</a> .
-- This does not apply to:
-- passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival.
-They are subject to a COVID-19 test upon arrival and self-isolation for 14 days;
-- passengers with a positive COVID-19 test and a recovery certificate issued at most 4 months before arrival.
-They are subject to a COVID-19 test upon arrival and self-isolation for 14 days.
-4. Effective 15 October 2021, passengers are subject to a COVID-19 PCR test upon arrival and self-isolation for 14 days.
+3. Passengers are subject to a COVID-19 PCR test upon arrival and self-isolation for 14 days.